Louisiana Implements Nurse Licensure Compact (NLC)

 CHICAGO – On July 1, 2019, Louisiana joined 30 other states in implementing the NLC, which allows for registered nurses (RNs) and licensed practical/vocational nurses (LPN/VNs) to have one multistate license, with the ability to practice in person or via telehealth, in both their home state and other NLC states.

 Nurses who hold an active unencumbered multistate license from other compact states which have implemented the NLC are now able to practice in Louisiana.
-Additionally, RNs and LPNs who legally reside in Louisiana and wish to obtain a compact license may complete a multistate license application on the Louisiana State Board of Nursing website.
+Additionally, RNs and LPNs who legally reside in Louisiana and wish to obtain a compact license may complete a multistate license application on the Louisiana State Board of Nursing website and the Louisiana State Board of Practical Nurse Examiners website.

 “The Louisiana State Board of Nursing enthusiastically joins 30 states on July 1, 2019 as a member of the NLC.
 Any nurse who needs to practice in a variety of states benefits significantly from a multistate license.
 These nurses include military spouses, telehealth nurses, case managers, nurse executives, nurses living on borders, nurses engaged in remote patient monitoring, school nurses, travel nurses, call center nurses, online nursing faculty, home health nurses and nurses doing follow up care.
 Joining the NLC is one large step toward advancing professional nursing practice in Louisiana and surrounding states and we are pleased to be partnering in the effort,” comments Karen C. Lyon, PhD, MBA, APRN, NEA, chief executive officer, Louisiana State Board of Nursing.